 In Figure 8.1, F_1 and F_2 denote the field strengths of the signals from transmitters Tx-1 and Tx-2.
 Tx-1 is assumed to be more powerful than Tx-2.
 C_1 and C_2 are the contours on which the ratios between the field strength of the nearby and distant transmitters are 20 dB.
 D is the separation distance between the transmitters, and d_1 and d_2 are the distances from the respective transmitters to their associated contours along the line between the two transmitters.
-Inside a contour, the relative field strength of the distant transmitter's signal is less than -20 dB (field strength ratio of 1/10) relative to the nearby transmitter's signal.
-Under these conditions, within the contour, the signal from the distant transmitter is not strong enough to make any contribution to delay spread or to create any network internal interference.
+Inside a contour, the relative field strength of the distant transmitter's signal is less than -20 dB (field strength ratio of 1/10) relative to the nearby transmitter is not strong enough to make any contribution to delay spread or to create any network internal interference.

-Distances d1 and d2 depend on the effective radiated powers (ERPs) and antenna heights above average terrain (HAAT), as well as the separation distance between the transmitters D. Longer separation distances result in longer d1 and d2 values.
+Distances d_1 and d_2 depend on the effective radiated powers (ERPs) and antenna heights above average terrain (HAAT), as well as the separation distance between the transmitters D. Longer separation distances result in longer d_1 and d_2 values.